Vorlesungsverzeichnis

 Termin:

-Introduction to Theories of Gender and Diversity (Seminar)
+Theories and Applications of Intersectionality and Multidimensionality: Gender and Diversity Certificate Core Seminar (Seminar)

 Dozent/in: Ben Trott